-Schools receiving an absolute rating of below average or at risk Low-performing schools shall receive a diagnostic review through the department.
+Low-performing schools shall receive a diagnostic review through the department.
 In addition, newly identified low-performing schools and districts must be reviewed by an External Review Team in the year of designation, and every third year thereafter.
 These reports shall be made available on the Department of Education's website; any information pertaining to personnel matters or containing personally identifiable information shall be exempted.
-Based upon the recommendations in the review(s), low-performing schools and districts must develop and submit to the Department of Education a an updated school renewal or district strategic plan outlining goals for improvements.
+Based upon the recommendations in the review(s), low-performing schools and districts must develop and submit to the Department of Education an updated school renewal or district strategic plan outlining goals for improvements.
 The amended plans must address specific strategies designed to increase student achievement and must include measures to evaluate the success of implementation of the plan.
-Of the technical assistance funds allocated to below average or at risk schools each allocation must address specific strategies designed to increase student achievement and must include measures to evaluate success.
-The school renewal plan may include expenditures for recruitment incentives for faculty and staff, performance incentives for faculty and staff, assistance with curriculum and test score analysis, professional development activities based on curriculum and test score analysis that may include daily stipends if delivered on days outside of required contract days.
-School expenditures of technical assistance shall be monitored by the Department of Education.

-With the funds appropriated to the Department of Education, and any experts placed in the school or district for technical assistance services, the department will assist low-performing schools and districts with an absolute rating of below average or at risk in designing and implementing technical assistance school renewal the strategies and measurement identified in the amended plans and in brokering for technical assistance personnel as needed and as stipulated in the plan.
-In addition, the department must monitor student academic achievement and progress on implementation the expenditure of technical assistance funds in schools receiving these funds and report their findings to the General Assembly and the Education Oversight Committee by January first of each fiscal year as the General Assembly may direct Chairman of the Senate Finance Committee, the Chairman of the House Ways and Means Committee, the Chairman of the Senate Education Committee, the Chairman of the House Education and Public Works Committee, the local legislative delegation, and the Governor in the fall following the school or district designation as low-performing.
-If the Education Oversight Committee or the department requests information from schools or school districts regarding the expenditure of technical assistance funds pursuant to evaluations, the school or school district must provide the evaluation information necessary to determine effective use.
+With the funds appropriated to the Department of Education, and any experts placed in the school or district for technical assistance services, the department will assist low-performing schools and districts in designing and implementing the strategies and measurement identified in the amended plans and in brokering for technical assistance personnel as stipulated in the plan.
+In addition, the department must monitor student academic achievement and progress on implementation and report their findings to the Chairman of the Senate Finance Committee, the Chairman of the House Ways and Means Committee, the Chairman of the Senate Education Committee, the Chairman of the House Education and Public Works Committee, the local legislative delegation, and the Governor in the fall following the school or district designation as low-performing.
 If the school or school district does not provide the evaluation information necessary to determine effective use, the principal of the school or the district superintendent may be subject to receiving a public reprimand by the State Board of Education if it is determined that those individuals are responsible for the failure to provide the required information.

-No more than five percent of the total amount appropriated for technical assistance services to schools with an absolute rating of below average or at risk may be retained and expended Funds must be used by the department for implementation and delivery of technical assistance services.
+Funds must be used by the department for implementation and delivery of technical assistance services.
 Using previous report card data and monitoring reports on the status of implementation of the school renewal plan, the department shall identify priority schools.
-Up to \$6,000,000 of the total funds Funds appropriated for technical assistance shall be used by the department to work with those schools identified as low-performing and to support priority schools under the tiered system.
+Funds appropriated for technical assistance shall be used by the department to work with those schools identified as low-performing and to support priority schools under the tiered system.
 These funds shall not be transferred to any other funding category by the school district without prior approval of the State Superintendent of Education and funds are not subject to agency flexibility provisions.